sul-dlss/speech-to-text/README.md

 }
 ```

+You can then use an AWS S3 client to download the transcripts given in the `output` JSON stanza.

 If there was an error during processing the `output` will be an empty list, and an `error` property will be set to a message indicating what went wrong.

 ```json